pteetor/PureLisp/README.md

-# ConsVM
+# PureLisp

-This is a bare-bones, MVP implementation of a LISP subset.
-The project goal is to be a testbed for garbage collection of a "cons" heap.
+This is a bare-bones, MVP implementation of the pure LISP dialect as described in the Lisp 1.5 Programmer's Manual.